-- Active Adventure: Explore the forest canopy from hanging bridges and enjoy “float safaris” on two different rivers featuring wildlife sightings.
+- Active Adventure: Explore the forest canopy from hanging bridges and enjoy a “float safari” with fascinating wildlife sightings on the Tempisque River.
 Plus, engage in optional active adventures at a resort overlooking the Pacific.

 - Cultural Experiences: Learn about coffee production and attend a cooking class.

 Day 1 — Depart for San Jose, Costa Rica